TaiwoGlobalCloud/TaiwoGlobalCloud/README.md

 Automation in security
 Protecting critical infrastructure

-This GitHub is where I share what I’m building and learning as I keep improving in cloud security and system design.
+This GitHub is where I share what I’m building and learning as I continue growing in cloud security and system design.

+Security is not a feature—it’s the foundation.